projectcontour/contour/changelogs/unreleased/major-sample.md

 Contour user should do about it.

-If the change is a breaking one, this document should also include instructions on what to do, preferably with copy-pastable commands to do it.
+If the change is a breaking one, this document should also include instructions on what to do, preferably with copy-pasteable commands to do it.

 Below is an example from a previous changelog.